-"Liturgical practices ... are not mere displays of ritualized behavior; rather they are acts that function to produce particular kinds of people."

-- Debra Dean Murphy, Teaching That Transforms, p.
+"Liturgical practices ... are not mere displays of ritualized behavior; rather they are acts that function to produce particular kinds of people." - Debra Dean Murphy, Teaching That Transforms, p.
 105

 Learning the language of faith as it seeks understanding of all things through Christian education is not automatic or magical, but is achieved through the rigorous rituals and rhythms of the regular academic process.

-As I have suggested, if the church and contemporary culture are liturgical in character in the way they seek to mold their respective adherents, then I think it is wise to imagine the Christian educational endeavor in a similar way.
-Primarily, I want to re-conceive ordinary educational activities as academic rituals of formation that are designed to shape students holistically as Christian disciples.
+As I have suggested, if the church and contemporary culture are liturgical in character in the way they seek to mold their respective adherents, then I think it is wise to imagine the Christian educational endeavor in a similar liturgical way.

+Primarily, I want to re-conceive ordinary educational activities as patterns, practices, rhythms, and rituals of academic formation that are designed to shape students holistically as Christian disciples with Christian minds.

-We know and become on the basis of what we do and how we act.
+We know and we become on the basis of what we do and how we act. $^{\rm 23}$

 As a veteran carpet salesman explained to me recently about the quality of the flooring products he has sold and installed for some thirty years, "I have learned about all this by doing it."

 It should not surprise us, then, that students learn and become by what they do and how they act as well.